ocaml/opam/doc/pages/Manual.md

 #### <pkgname>.config

-This file is used by packages to specify opam specific options upon installation.
-A file with this name will be installed by opam into `<switch-prefix>/.opam-switch/config/` if found at the root of the package source tree after its installation instructions have been run.
+This file is used by packages to give <span class="opam">opam</span> specific options upon installation.
+A file with this name will be installed by <span class="opam">opam</span> into `<switch-prefix>/.opam-switch/config/` if found at the root of the package source tree after its installation instructions have been run.